Sir Richard Dearlove KCMG OBE, Non-Executive Chairman

-Ruth Anderson, Non-Executive Director
+Ruth Anderson, Independent Non-Executive Director

 Ruth has over 15 years’ of experience in the fields of security, intelligence, cybercrime and risk management.
 She brings to the Board extensive experience across defence and law enforcement sectors and within financial services, developing and implementing cyber risk governance frameworks.